 Know Thyself Short film shot in Upstate New York in 2014 develops Wright’s fascination with landscape and feeling, once more in a script she wrote herself.

-In addition, Wright is currently developing a body of work titled SEXTANT that will be made up of twelve short films.
+SEXTANT In 2016 began a body of work that will be made up of twelve short films.
 Each film is shot under a full moon exploring themes relevant to the current cosmic order.
-The first of the series staring Erin Moriarty premiered on Nowness in August.
+The first of the series, staring Erin Moriarty premiered on Nowness in August 2016.

 "My love of storytelling and character took hold of me as a young actor, listening to the words and ideas of renowned directors.
 I was fascinated with just how I could use my voice, my reactions and expressions to bring their vision to life.
 Intrigued too by the artistry of everything that is created before an actor steps on set.
 I constantly asked the crew “What does that button do?” or “Why did you paint the sky green?”; I’m now so thankful I did - it was the beginning of my education and my passion.

 Now as a director, I want to make films which make the most fleeting moments and intimately felt emotions universal rather than lonely; the points in life where you think “maybe I’m the only one thinking this?”I want to the reveal emotions and beliefs which lie obscured by the barriers we put up, from fear of being judged or abandoned.
 Exploring themes which resonate with me; landscape, love and loss, redemption and the process of realisation, perfect or partial."